SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Experiments

+\textbf{Condition-Decoupled Distillation.} To recover generation quality after motion-control learning, we introduce Condition-Decoupled Distillation in Sec.~\ref{sec:method-training-cdd} and compare it with the first-stage model and normal MSE distillation.
+As shown in Figure~\ref{fig:ablation_cdd}, our design improves video fidelity while maintaining stability, whereas conventional distillation collapses.
+This failure stems from conflicts between unconditional distillation gradients and pose-conditional optimization, which gradually desensitize the model to conditional inputs.
+By decoupling these objectives, our method mitigates inter-branch interference, as further supported by Table~\ref{tab:ablation}.

-\textbf{Motion Discontinuity Mitigation.} To resolve the abrupt jump artifacts caused by the significant pose discrepancy between the reference image and the first pose frame, a phenomenon we refer to as the start-gap misalignment, we proposed Pose Simulation in Sec.~\ref{sec:method-training-mdas} to systematically acquaint the model to these discontinuities.
-As illustrated in Figure~\ref{fig:ablation_mdas}, this case presents the misalignment, where a significant pose discrepancy exists between the reference image and the initial driving frame.
-This discrepancy induces an abrupt visual artifact in the baseline result, which exhibits a clear motion discontinuity between the second and third frames.
-In contrast, the model fine-tuned with our Pose Imitation strategy generates a smooth and gradual transition.
-The subject's hand-raising motion is synthesized as a progressive, plausible transition over 10 frames, rather than an abrupt shift.
-This case clearly validates the efficacy of our approach in mitigating such motion discontinuities.
+\textbf{Motion Discontinuity Mitigation.} To address start-gap misalignment between the reference image and first pose frame, we propose Pose Simulation in Sec.~\ref{sec:method-training-mdas}.
+As shown in Figure~\ref{fig:ablation_mdas}, this discrepancy causes an abrupt baseline artifact between the second and third frames.
+In contrast, our Pose Imitation fine-tuning synthesizes the hand-raising motion as a smooth, plausible transition.
+This validates its ability to mitigate motion discontinuities, also reflected by the Temporal Flickering gains in Table~\ref{tab:ablation}.